 The spread of Inuit culture from the coasts of Alaska to the coast of Greenland is considered the reason for the development of different strains in the Malamute breed.

-The breed is featured with heavy bone, deep chest and powerful shoulders along with the dense, weatherproof coat.
+The breed is featured with heavy bone, a deep chest, and powerful shoulders along with the dense, weatherproof coat.

 Alaskan Malamute Temperament